-Here are some things to keep in mind when you’re writing your business plan.
+Here are some things to keep in mind when you’re writing one for your business.

 - Avoid jargon.
 Ensure that everyone, especially investors, can understand your business plan.
 Do not include complex jargon in your content.
 Save the technicalities for the experts and simplify the terms in explaining your ideas.